-- 47. A Firm shall establish policies and procedures designed to provide it with Reasonable Assurance that it has sufficient Personnel with the competence, capabilities and commitment to ethical principles necessary to:

-- (a) perform Engagements in accordance with Professional Standards and applicable sc regulatory and legal requirements; and

-- (b) enable the Firm or Engagement Partners to issue reports that are appropriate in the circumstances.

-- 48. Personnel issues relevant to a Firm's policies and procedures related to human resources include, for example:
+- 47. A Firm shall establish policies and procedures designed to provide it with Reasonable Assurance that it has sufficient Personnel with the competence, capabilities and commitment to ethical principles necessary to: - (a) Perform Engagements in accordance with Professional Standards and applicable legal and regulatory requirements; and - (b) Enable the Firm or Engagement Partners to issue reports that are appropriate in the circumstances. - 48.
+Personnel issues relevant to a Firm's policies and procedures related to human resources include, for example: - · Recruitment.

-- Recruitment:

-- Performance evaluation;
+- · Performance evaluation.

-- Capabilities, including time to perform assignments;
+- Capabilities, including time to perform assignments.

-- Competence;
+- · Competence.

-- Career development;
+- Career development.

-- Promotion;
+- Promotion.

-- Compensation; and
+- Compensation.

 - The estimation of Personnel needs.